Optimizing Transgender Care gameplay. Note: not final content.

-Optimizing Transgender Care (OTGC) is an educational experience we’re building at Stanford Medicine.
-OTGC teaches clinicians and residents how to care for gender-diverse patients through a storytelling-centered game.
-In the game, learners work to improve the gender-affirming care of the Cardinal Clinic, meeting and working with characters such as Viola Phoenix, a transfeminine filmmaker, Roc Garcia, a transmasculine athlete, and Olivia, a nonbinary student, over several years.
+Optimizing Transgender Care (TGD Care) is an educational experience we’re building at Stanford Medicine.
+TGD Care teaches clinicians and residents how to care for gender-diverse patients through a storytelling-centered game.
+In the game, learners work to improve the gender-affirming care of Rose Way Clinic, meeting and working with characters such as Viola Phoenix, a transfeminine filmmaker, Roc Garcia, a transmasculine athlete, and Olivia, a nonbinary student, over several years.
 The learners’ decisions about how they care for and speak to their patients profoundly affect their lives.
-Meanwhile, as time passes, the learner upgrades the clinic with décor and teaches students and colleagues gender-affirming best practices.
+As time passes, the learner upgrades the clinic with décor and teaches students and colleagues gender-affirming best practices.
 This practice-based learning experience will equip learners to become leaders in gender-affirming care in their local communities.

-Our team is deep in pre-production for this project.
-As our creative director, I lead this project from a design, art, and production perspective.
+Our team is deep in production for this project.
+As our creative director and game designer, I lead this project from a design, art, and production perspective.
 I am deeply invested in its success.
 Here, I’d like to show you some of the work we’ve done so far.

 A Visual Novel?
 How Japanese Dating Simulators Led to Our Design Constraints & Technology Choices